-Every Christian is forced to give up his or her rights—the right to privacy, the right to my ‘stuff,’ the right to wear what I want to wear, the right to a normal life, the right to express myself—for the sake of following Christ as Lord.
-This reality can hit especially hard for cross-cultural missionaries.
+Giving up our rights as Christians—the right to privacy, the right to my ‘stuff,’ the right to wear what I want to wear, the right to a normal life, the right to express myself—for the sake of following Christ as Lord happens to all of us.
+This reality can hit especially hard for cross-cultural missionaries, those who are reaching the unreached.
 Mabel Williamson, a missionary with the China Inland Mission in the 1950’s, refers to this as “eating loss” (a Chinese idiom for “suffering the infringement of one’s rights”).
 The struggle is just as real today.

-Many of us move overseas ready to actively suffer—even to die a martyr’s death—but we find instead that God is asking us for something more.
-He asks us to give up our expected rights and to die a thousand little deaths as we live and work for His glory.
+Many of us move overseas ready to actively suffer, even to die a martyr’s death.
+But we find instead that God is asking us for something more.
+He asks us to give up our expected rights when we are trying to reach the unreached.
+He asks us to die a thousand little deaths as we live and work for His glory.
 It’s as if Christ is taking the age-old command, “Take up your cross and follow me,” and putting it to us in the form of a question:

 “Are you willing, in this situation, to limit your freedoms and surrender your rights and give up your ‘stuff’ in order that I might be kept central in my mission for my glory in this unreached place?”

 “Eating loss” became very personal for our family in April of 2004.
 We were ready to move.
 The surveys were complete.
-Contact with the people group had been made.
-We had been invited into the village.
+We contacted the people group.
+They invited us into the village.
 We were headed off to work in our own little plot of “never reached.”
-We had already left much behind and were ready to embrace learning a new culture and an unwritten language for the sake of preaching the gospel.
-Our village home would be remote, but it would be accessible by road, canoe, or helicopter.
+A lot was already left behind us.
+And we were ready to embrace learning a new culture and an unwritten language for the sake of preaching the gospel.
+Our village home would be remote.
+But It would be accessible by road, canoe, or helicopter.
 The men on our team had already used chain saws to make homes for our team in the jungle.
 Now, family allocation day was finally approaching.

 We had been taught by mentors to be conscientious of the cargo cult movement, the poverty in our area, and the effect our ‘stuff’ might have on the people there as we moved in.
 So we took time and interviewed a local mission helicopter pilot who floored us when he said that we could count on thirty-three loads for allocation!
 With each load being several hundred kilograms, that added up to a ton of cargo––or, if we’re talking literally, several tons!

 This sat heavy with our team and our family as we tried to picture what this entourage of cargo would do to the cult that was already significant in this valley.
-How would these people, some of whom had never been outside their language group boundaries, interpret this?
-And, most importantly, would it serve the gospel and allow Christ to be seen as central in the work we were coming to do?
-The team prayed, asking God for wisdom, and we decided that everything we brought in needed to serve the literacy and gospel work that we had promised to do.
-Stating that philosophy is easy, but living it out practically is what stings.
+How would these unreached people, some of whom had never been outside their language group boundaries, interpret this?
+And, most importantly, would it serve the gospel?
+Would it allow Christ to be seen as central in the work we were coming to do?
+The team prayed, asking God for wisdom, and we decided that everything we brought needed to serve the literacy and gospel work that we had promised to do.
+It needed to aid us in reaching the unreached.
+Stating that philosophy is easy.
+Living it out practically is what stings.

 Next we needed to decide what each family would need in order to set up their house while doing language study, homeschool, etc., for the next six months (until we would come out for supplies again).
-What could be left behind?
+What else could we leave behind?
 “Eating of loss” began to set in.
 As a lover of books, I had brought many (we were pre-Kindle).
-And as someone who loves being prepared, I had many “just in case” items.
+And as someone who loves being prepared, I possessed many “just in case” items.
 I mean, we were going into a remote helicopter-only location where there would be no emergency medical facilities.

 I also watched my girls pick thoughtfully through their small bin of toys.
 They were part of this, too.
 My flesh seethed a little at every item that I had a natural “right” to, but dropped into the “left behind” pile.
-Then my conscience would drag my eyes back to the photos on the table of the village and the people we would live among, reminding me how we would eventually teach them to depend on God for all of their needs.
-I was embarrassed.
+Then my conscience would drag my eyes back to the photos on the table of the village and the people we would live among.
+This reminded me how we would eventually teach them to depend on God for all of their needs.
+I felt embarrassed.

 “Therefore do not be anxious about your life . . .
 Look at the birds of the air . . . ” (Matthew 6:25–26)